There is a lingering question surrounding CBD oil as to whether CBD tolerance builds up over time.

 Oddly enough, it seems to have the opposite effect.
 A bizarre phenomenon called reverse tolerance.

-Interested in experiencing the benefits of CBD for yourself?
+Interested in experiencing the potential benefits of CBD oil for yourself?

 Check out our Full Spectrum CBD oil here and use the code WELCOME to save 20% on your first order.